The Foundation: Pantry Essentials That Get Dinner Started

 Much maligned nowadays, but it’s indispensable for making rouxs, sauces, and buttermilk biscuits.
 If you’re gluten-free there are now lots of wheat alternative flours on the market that you can use in place of flour.

-#7 Rice
+#7 Rice and Other Grains

 Love it as a side dish or the main affair as in a stir-fried rice.
 Cook it with water or broth, or any other liquid that suits your fancy.
 Dress it up with herbs, lemon juice and zest, or toss in some cranberries, raisins, or nuts.
 Keep a variety of rice on hand, including white, brown, and wild.
 Oh, and pass by those brands that cook in a minute.
 What you gain in time you absolutely lose in flavor.

-#6 Dried and canned beans
+#6 Dried and Canned Beans

 Often overlooked and perhaps not given the respect they deserve, beans and legumes, are naturally high in protein and fiber while being low in fat.
 Dried beans are the most economical approach.
 Cook them ahead of time and store them in the fridge.
 Drain and rinse canned beans of the gooey brine they are packed in.
 Make a bean salsa, toss them in a salad or soup, or make them star of the show.